I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 Instructors

 Diana Lorence is the creative founder of the Innermost House culture as the conclusion of a lifelong search for unified origins.
-Michael Lorence is president of The Innermost House Foundation in San Francisco, director of the American Wisdom Project and the Virginia House Project in Williamsburg, Virginia, and a past director of the Thoreau Society in Concord, Massachusetts.
-He has for thirty years provided cultural guidance to leaders in the worlds of industry, state, and the professions.
+Michael Lorence is president of The Innermost House Foundation in San Francisco, director of the American Wisdom Project, the Virginia House Project, and the Old Growth Initiative in Williamsburg, Virginia, and a past director of the Thoreau Society in Concord, Massachusetts.
+He has for forty years provided cultural guidance to leaders in the worlds of industry, state, and the professions.
 Many courses also include co-instructors representing special bodies of knowledge and experience.

 “The only gift is a portion of thyself.”